 The Dwelf cat breed is a new breed combining the characteristics of three other cat species to create this new one.

-Like the Bambino cat we discussed before, the Dwelf cat is a designer breed, bred specifically for aesthetic and personality rather than for a specific function.
+Similar in appearance to the Bambino cat we discussed before, the Dwelf is a designer breed.
+It’s bred specifically for aesthetics and personality rather than for a specific function.

-Another hairless, dwarf breed, the Dwelf has a unique appearance and a winning personality that make a perfect combo for anyone who wants a fun, outgoing kitty.
+And like most hairless dwarf breeds, the Dwelf has a unique appearance and a winning personality that make a perfect combo for anyone who wants a fun, outgoing kitty.

 Dwelf Cat Breed History

-The International Cat Associations (TICA) has accepted the breed to its Experimental Breed category, but other registries have not yet accepted the breed.
+The International Cat Associations (TICA) has accepted the breed to its Experimental New Breed category, but other registries have not.

 Dwelf Cat Breed Characteristics